t4d/PhishingKitHunter/README.md

 - use a hash of the phishing kit's page to identify the kit
 - use a timestamp for history
 - can use HTTP or SOCKS5 proxy
+- WHOIS enrichment to console and JSON report

 ## Usage
 ~~~